Our Musical Director

 What are you interested in outside music?

-I am obsessed with cricket, so we are currently in one of my favourite times of the year - the Indian Premier League!!
+I am obsessed with cricket, and one of my favourite times of the year is the Indian Premier League!!

 Our Chair